KGR does not rehome greyhounds or lurchers to families with children under the age of 10.

 - Be awakened from a deep sleep or a bad dream and react in an out-of-character way.

-Dogs are sometimes returned to rescue centers (or relinquished to rescue centers) because they have snapped at a child.
+Dogs are sometimes returned to rescue centres (or relinquished to rescue centres) because they have snapped at a child.
 They are normally not bad dogs, but are nevertheless labelled aggressive and can be put at risk of being put to sleep.
 In fact, it is usually because parents have not enforced boundaries or they have not organised their home so that children and dogs can be kept separate when they are not being supervised.